jdboisvert/dawson-college-pyscrapper/README.md

 # Dawson College PyScrapper v0.0.0

-A Python module which contains useful functions to help scrap data from Dawson College which is a CEGEP in Montreal Quebec Canada.
+A Python module which contains useful functions to help scrap data from [Dawson College](https://www.dawsoncollege.qc.ca/) which is a CEGEP in Montreal Quebec Canada.

 ## Features

-- Highlights and core functionality.
+- Get information on all the programs offered by Dawson College (ex: Computer Science, Computer Engineering, etc.)
+- Get an estimate of the total number of students enrolled
+- Get the total number of faculty members

 ## Usage